 5. Severe Damages Due To Bad Weather

-Bad weather conditions such as storms, snow, or heavy rainfall can leak gutters and cause serious damage.
+Bad weather conditions such as storms, snow, or heavy rainfall can leak gutters and cause severe damage.
 It is best to always check the gutter well after every shower to eliminate the leaves and dirt that might have accumulated.
 This will help prevent a clog or leak right from the get-go.

 Otherwise, the gutter could have numerous tiny holes if you have not maintained it properly.
 Too much rain or a storm could further worsen the damage, and you must clean the gutter thoroughly before applying a sealant on top.